witheve/Eve/README.md

 ### Docker

-We have a Docker container.
-Docker for Windows requires Microsoft Hyper-V, so you'll need Windows 10 to run this.
-You just provide a port on your machine and a `*.eve` file to compile and run:
+We have a Docker container:

 ```
 docker pull witheve/eve
 ```

+**Windows Users** - Docker for Windows requires Microsoft Hyper-V, so you'll need Windows 10 to run Eve on Windows.

 ## Running